Zeroprem/Conversession/README.md

 # Conversession - Video Conferencing Application

-Conversession is a web-based video conferencing application built with **Java Spring Boot**, **Angular**, and **PostgreSQL**.
+Conversession is a web-based video conferencing application built with **Java Spring Boot**, **Javascript**, and **PostgreSQL**.
 It allows users to create and join meetings, stream video and audio, chat, and manage participants during a session.

 ---